Denis101/thousandeyes-techtest/README.md

 A simple messaging REST API service written in Java 8.

+## Notes
+I built this app as if it was to be deployed and operated in a Production environment.
+Therefore have included a full Continuous Integration pipeline and followed the [12 Factor Application](https://12factor.net/) pattern as best as I could.

 ## API reference

 You can access the Swagger docs by running the API locally and hitting the following URL: